Lifetime ISA Frequently Asked Questions

 If you or your spouse/partner are a UK Crown employee serving overseas, you must intend to reside in the UK and use the property as your main residence in the future.

 You’ll be unable to use it without paying the government withdrawal charge if you already own a property.
-If you’re unsure whether you already legally own the property or need any clarification, you should seek some independent advice.
+If you’re unsure whether you already legally own the property, or need any clarification, you should seek some independent advice.

 If we have received a completion date on your declaration form, we aim to release the money within 48 hours before your completion date.
-If we do not have this, we will release the funds to your conveyancer 30 days after we receive the request.

-If your form has been sent without a completion date, and your completion date is now set for less than 30 days after we received your form, you or your conveyancer should contact us as soon as possible.
+• your completion date is now set for less than 30 days after we receive your form

 90 days from your conveyancer receiving the funds from us.
 If it’s taking longer than this, the conveyancer can write to us to request an extension.

-Upon closing your account, if we are aware that a bonus is due you will be required to leave £1 in your account to allow the bonus to come in.
-If we are unaware that a bonus is due and your account has been closed, it’ll be reinstated and the bonus paid in.
-We’d record a break in membership with the Society on the system if you don’t have any other accounts with us.
 We’d then contact you to confirm we’ve received the bonus and ask you what you’d like to do with the amount received.
 You would have to pay the 25% government withdrawal charge if you choose to withdraw it before the age of 60.

 • This offer is only valid for mortgages completing from 6 April 2018 to 30 June 2027.